- Eija Mustonen

 At the jewellery art department of the Saimaa University of Applied Sciences, we treat jewellery as a body related discipline of contemporary art.
 Our aim is that the students obtain the ability to do independent research and develop their own concepts, the capacity to analyse and position their works in a broader contemporary context.

 We expect jewellery to be performed in a professional way and for that reason we stress the importance of technical skills and knowledge about materials.
 The students are encouraged to experiment, to go beyond what they already know.
 In the beginning of their studies, the students learn how to work with stone, precious metals and other related techniques.
 As a heritage of the foundation of our institute, stonecutting is still our strength and special skill.

-We maintain relationships to international jewellery academies and support the exchange through various projects.
+We maintain relationships with international jewellery academies and support the exchange through various projects.

-Imatra offer surroundings with fresh air, beautiful nature and especially the wonderful Lake Saimaa.
+Imatra offers surroundings with fresh air, beautiful nature and especially the wonderful Lake Saimaa.

 ContactEija Mustonen, Degree Programme Manager Fine Arts

 Saimaa University of Applied Sciences